Murder of Catrine da Costa: Aftermath

-On 3 April 2007, the two men's attorney registered their claim for in damages at the Attunda lower court.
-On 30 November 2009, the trial of the Swedish state began, ending shortly before Christmas.
-In an 18 February 2010 judgement, the court ruled that the doctors were not entitled to damages.
+On 3 April 2007, the men's attorney filed a claim for in damages at Attunda District Court.
+The trial against the Swedish state began on 30 November 2009 and ended shortly before Christmas.
+In a judgment issued on 18 February 2010, the court ruled that the doctors were not entitled to damages.

-Da Costa's murder has inspired multiple works of fiction, such as Stieg Larsson's internationally successful crime novel The Girl with the Dragon Tattoo and works by Katarina Frostenson and Sara Stridsberg.
-The statute of limitations for the killing expired in 2009 and prosecutors suspended their investigations on 1 July that year.
+Da Costa's murder has inspired several works of fiction, including Stieg Larsson's internationally successful crime novel The Girl with the Dragon Tattoo and works by Katarina Frostenson and Sara Stridsberg.
+The statute of limitations for the killing expired in 2009, and prosecutors suspended their investigations on 1 July that year.

-In November 2024, the Swedish public TV channel SVT1 showed a documentary titled "Dokument Inifrån: Det svenska styckmordet" (Documents from the Inside: The Swedish Dismemberment Murder).
-Dr. Härm was interviewed four times by SVT journalist Dan Josefsson and disclosed that he has lived as a recluse since 1985, has not held a regular job for a similar time, and has a severe hearing disability following a suicide attempt.
-Also in 2024, the now 91-year-old Jovan Rajs confirmed that he stands by his accusations against Härm.
+In November 2024, the Swedish public television channel SVT1 aired a documentary titled Dokument inifrån: Det svenska styckmordet (Document from the Inside: The Swedish Dismemberment Murder).
+Härm was interviewed four times by SVT journalist Dan Josefsson and said that he had lived as a recluse since 1985, had not held a regular job for a similar period, and had developed a severe hearing disability following a suicide attempt.
+Also in 2024, the 91-year-old Jovan Rajs confirmed that he stood by his accusations against Härm.